2011 WWE Draft: Background

-Roster selections
+Selections

 Overall, 29 wrestlers were drafted in 30 selections.
 Eight selections were made on television (four from each brand) with seven draftees; the online draft featured 22 selections (13 by Raw and nine by SmackDown).
 Of the 29 drafted personalities, only five were females (all drafted after the televised event).
 All but one of the draftees were in-ring competitors: Alberto Del Rio's personal ring announcer, Ricardo Rodriguez, came to Raw in the televised draft with Alberto Del Rio in one draft pick.
 SmackDown obtained the first draft pick by winning the first match, which resulted in the acquisition of John Cena.
 Raw obtained their first pick after winning the second match and were able to acquire Rey Mysterio.
 Cena became the second person to have changed brands twice during the same draft event (the first was Triple H in 2004, who was drafted to SmackDown then traded back to Raw), with Raw reacquiring Cena with the eighth draft pick to conclude the televised portion.
 Kelly Kelly became the first woman to be drafted overall and was drafted to the Smackdown brand.
 The draft also featured various wrestlers being selected to a new brand for the first time in their WWE careers, such as Sheamus and Daniel Bryan.